zaydenSnacks/Capital_one_Proj/README.md

 # NewNow
-My webb app news now contains all of the recent and relevant news.
+My webb app, news now contains all of the recent and relevant news.

+# Design

+# Running it locally

+# Tools